double <- function(x) x * 25 Your first function

 n

-increment created its own local n, set it to 1, and returned it.
-The n in the workspace is still 0.
-The function read the outer n but didn’t modify it; it created a new local binding with the same name.
-This is R’s copy-on-modify philosophy: values don’t change; you create new values.
+#> [1] 0increment created its own local n, set it to 1, and returned it, but the n in the workspace is still 0.
+The function read the outer n without modifying it; it created a new local binding with the same name.
+This is R’s copy-on-modify philosophy: values do not change, you create new values.

 Exercises